tldr-pages/tldr/pages/common/gox.md

 # gox

-> A dead simple, no frills Go cross compile tool.
+> A tool for Go cross compilation.

 - Compile current Go directory for all OS and arch: